laminlabs/lamin-blog/docs/spatialdata.md

 ```

 The resulting object integrates with the scverse ecosystem.
-For instance, can visualize H&E images and segmentation masks with [spatialdata-plot](https://github.com/scverse/spatialdata-plot), run spatial analyses with [squidpy](https://github.com/scverse/squidpy), apply standard [scanpy](https://github.com/scverse/scanpy) workflows to the count matrix in `sdata.tables["table"]`, and use any other scverse ecosystem package.
+For instance, one can visualize H&E images and segmentation masks with [spatialdata-plot](https://github.com/scverse/spatialdata-plot), run spatial analyses with [squidpy](https://github.com/scverse/squidpy), apply standard [scanpy](https://github.com/scverse/scanpy) workflows to the count matrix in `sdata.tables["table"]`, and use any other scverse ecosystem package.

 ```python
 import spatialdata_plot